 Schedule a Consultation with Kitagawa Dermatology

 To learn more about vitiligo and pigmentation loss, the benefits of various treatments, side effects, and more, contact the caring staff at Kitagawa Dermatology to schedule a customized consultation.
 If patches of vitiligo have begun appearing, immediately contact Dr. Kitagawa for a thorough examination and diagnosis.

-Vitiligo is one of those skin diseases that affects one’s social life and emotional health as much as it does one’s physical health.
+Vitiligo is one of those skin diseases that affect one’s social life and emotional health as much as it does one’s physical health.
 Dr. Kitagawa and his staff are skin care specialists trained to take care of all your skin care needs, so call 808.533.4434 or visit Kitagawa Dermatology today.
 The office is located in the Kuakini Medical Plaza in Honolulu, Hawaii.